Tuning environmental timescales to evolve and maintain generalists (arXiv , June 2019)

 R. Thiermann, A. Sweeney, A. Murugan

 Many organisms have light-sensitive proteins (opsins) in unexpected places like in the brain and in reproductive organs.
 What are these opsins "looking" at?
-We don't know for sure but disrupting them often disrupts reproductive behaviors synchronized to the lunar cycle.
-Using experimental observations of natural light by our collaborator Alison Sweeney and cloud and humidity models, we show that these opsins can reliably infer the day of the lunar cycle from the color of twilight.
+We aren't sure but they seem to link reproductive behaviors to the lunar cycle.
+Using data on natural light from Prof. Sweeney and weather models, we find these opsins can reliably tell the day of the lunar cycle from the color of twilight.

 Non-equilibrium statistical mechanics of continuous attractors (arXiv, Sep 2018)

 Recent experiments suggest that memories of multiple spatial environments involve the same neurons in the brain.
 Why do we not get confused?
 Classic "equilibrium" theories do not apply to such spatial memories (`continuous attractors').
 We compute the speed-dependent "non-equilibrium" memory capacity of a neural network and show that the faster you run, the less you remember.